bertlr/vplotter/README.md

     G0 Z0 (move the pen down)
     G0 Z1 (raise the pen up)

-It is possible to set a feed for G1 like
+It is possible to set a feed, but this is not exact.

     G1 X100 F200

-but this is not exact.
-It supports G2 and G3 for circles with radius:
+It supports G2 and G3 for circles with radius R:

     G2 X10 Y20 R20